-I can make a hundreds excuses why I haven't.
+I can make a hundreds excuses why I haven’t.
 I need to find the one reason to start.
 This year, I want to finish the beats so I can start writing the damned things!
-My characters are getting impatient!
+The characters are getting impatient!

 Do you skip openings/endings when watching anime?
 Why?

-I want them because I enjoy the music, but that's not the only reason.
+I want them because I enjoy the music, but that’s not the only reason.
 The combination of enjoyable music and imagery or sequences from the series are like a key that unlocks my imagination.
-It's the same power as a music video like Rammstein's Deutschland, which Starseeker introduced me to in this post from Dimension Gate.
-For the minute and a half the opening or closing is playing, it's like I'm visiting another world.
+It’s the same power as a music video like Rammstein’s Deutschland, which Starseeker introduced me to in this post from Dimension Gate.
+For the minute and a half the opening or closing is playing, it’s like a visit to another world.
 The OP for Arpeggio of Blue Steel is a great example for me.